maryamkarimi/map-reducer-python/Part4/readme.md

   `(3.txt spooky	 1)`
   `(3.txt This	 1)`

-  **Reducer 1** will recieve the above pairs as input through STDIN, calculate the tf of every term and document and emit:
+  **Reducer 1** will receive the above pairs as input through STDIN, calculate the tf of every term and document and emit:
   `(1.txt and 	0.142857142857)`
   `(1.txt is 	0.142857142857)`
   `(1.txt long  	0.142857142857)`